Alameda County Superior Court

-The Alameda County Superior Court, officially the Superior Court of California, County of Alameda, is the California superior court with jurisdiction over Alameda County as established by Article VI of the Constitution of California.
+The Superior Court of California, County of Alameda, informally the Alameda County Superior Court, is the California superior court with jurisdiction over Alameda County as established by Article VI of the Constitution of California.
 It functions as the trial court for both criminal and civil cases filed in Alameda County.

 History

 The original courthouse was established on June 6, 1853, in Alvarado, California (a part of present-day Union City).
 After the county seat moved to Oakland (from San Leandro), a new courthouse was built in 1875, locating near Oakland's Washington Square.
 However, the building quickly fell into disrepair by the mid-1920s to a point where bailiffs had to hold umbrellas for judges due to leaks.
 On April 3, 1934, county residents voted overwhelming in support for a bond initiative to build a new county courthouse.
 The new building was built on the edge of Lake Merritt, where it still stands today, as the René C. Davidson Courthouse.
 The old courthouse was demolished in 1949.
 The court currently occupies a number of courthouses throughout the county.

 In 1925, future Chief Justice of the U.S. Supreme Court Earl Warren was appointed (and later elected) District Attorney of Alameda County.